Gaberoids/genealogynow/README.md

 bug header link.
 CSS to turn color from blue to black does not work.
 Underline in hover = none not work as well

+Bug that I went around:
+- the custom css for the css selctor for <a> inside of header tag were not working when I style was applied by an id attributed.
+I removed the id from the a tag and made a "selector header a"

+COntact page:
+Make a validation for email in the contact page give a message/alert saying that the message has been successfuly sent

 # ChildrenDaze.com